Skip to content

 A conforming client MUST NOT:

-• Send /exec calls without an X-User-Id header.
+• Send /exec calls without an X-Agent-Id header.

 • Interpret the SSE data: field as raw bytes — it is always a JSON-encoded value.